-Your support would not only make this concert possible—it would help model what inclusive arts programming can look like in our community.
+Your support would not only make these concerts possible—it would help model what inclusive arts programming can look like in our community.

 I’m excited to share that my book, Access Before Mastery, is officially complete and now available on Amazon.